 - Highest rates of urbanization are in sub-Saharan Africa, South and Southeast Asia

-- Urbanization is now happening in more low-income countries than in the past;
+- Urbanization is now happening in more low-income countries than in the past

 - The share of poor people living in urban areas is on the rise worldwide

-- Cities in the Global South have the fewest public resources per capita.
+- Cities in the global south have the fewest public resources per capita

 We need a new approach that will benefit all urban residents and create sustainable, productive cities for the 21st century.
 The World Resources Report (WRR) examines if prioritizing access to core urban services, we can create cities that are prosperous and sustainable for all people.

-This first installment of the WRR developed a new categorization of cities into emerging, struggling, thriving, and stabilizing cities.
+This first installment of the WRR develops a new categorization of cities into emerging, struggling, thriving, and stabilizing cities.
 It focuses on solutions for struggling and emerging cities—over half the cities included in the analysis—because they have the greatest opportunity to alter their development trajectory.